nd2020/Dronology-Community-Documentation/README.md

 ```
 Once it completes, you're ready to run Dronology.

-> Note this method uses default settings.
+> Note this installs everything to its default location.
 You can find Dronology and the rest in `$HOME/git`.

 ### Custom Installation Guide